IzaanD98/be-nc-news/README.md

 ## Summary

-Project-NC-News is a web application that provides news articles and comments on various topics.
-Users can read articles, post comments, and vote on articles and comments.
+InsightCorner BE is a server built with Node.js and PostgreSQL.
+Users can read articles, post comments, and vote on content.
+The server uses Express and is tested with Supertest and Jest.
+The application ensures data integrity and reliability while providing a seamless user experience.

 ## Technologies Used